 Many European countries are famous for making wine.
 Portugal is one of them.
 It’s renowned for its exclusive reds from the Dão region, the classic wines from the Beira Atlântico DOC, but also for its dessert wines.
-One of its most famous wines is the result of a war that the Portuguese were not even involved in.
-The wine I am talking about is Port wine.
+One of its most famous wines is the result of a war that the Portuguese were not even involved in: Port wine.

 Port wine is a fortified wine from Portugal.
-Most Port wines are sweet and made of red grapes.
+Most styles are sweet and made of red grapes.
 But there are also dry styles as well as white and rosé Port wines.
 As Port wine is fortified with neutral brandy, it has an alcohol content of around 20%.

 More Details on Fortified Wine: FORTIFIED WINE EXPLAINED (WITH EXAMPLES)